xieweiAlex/English_Learning/words/2024/words-Mar.md

+This practice is a holdover from typographers of the Victorian era.

 Without realising it, Britain has become a nation of immigrants. - Another surprise: it’s very good at assimilating people.
 Relations between Japan and South Korea are blossoming.